cdlc01/Twitter_Hate_Speech_Analysis/README.md

 ## Result 1

-Looking at a word frequency chart, we can see the the most targeted identity classes in our tweet collection are (not in this order):
+Looking at a word frequency chart, we can see the the most targeted identity classes (not the most used words) in our tweet collection are (not in this order):

 - Race: Asian
 - Race: Black
 - Race: White
 - Gender: Women
-- Sexuality: LGBTQIA+
+- Sexual Orientation: Gay

 ## Visual 1